OasisDigital/angular-enterprise-example/README.md

 ## Goals

-1. Accomodate sprawling Angular applications - and collections of applications with partially overlapping code behind them.
+1. Show an example of a sprawling set of related Angular applications, divided into various libraries.
 2. Manage complexity, size, and scale.
-3. Use Angular CLI to the extent possible.
-4. Bend tools designed for a simple application with a single codebase, to work acceptably with more than that.
+3. Provide a way to "bloat up" with numerous randomly generated additional modules/features/components, up to the size of the largest Angular applications.
+4. Initially use Angular CLI and Nx.
+5. Later, Bazel.

 ## Technologies used

-* Angular 4
+* Angular 5
 * Angular CLI
+* Nx
-* NgRx/Store, Store addons, including dev-tools and freeze
+* NgRx/Store, Store addons
-* Lerna
+* RxJS
-* RxJS, not only as a dependency of Angular
 * Lodash, Moment
+* REST
+* SSE
+* GraphQL

-## Explanation - how it works (so far)
+## Explanation - how it works

-This example uses Lerna to wire up interproject dependencies.
-This is an atypical use of Lerna, which exists primarily to support **publishing** a set of related projects.
-Here we are not publishing at all, but rather using Lerna only for cross-project linking.
-It is not yet clear whether the Lerna maintainers endorse or tolerate this (mis?)use of Lerna.

-A family of related applications is decomposed to:

-* Several top-level applications, in the `application` directory.
-* Some modules, in the `module` directory.
-* One or more servers, in the `server` directory.
+This set of example applications features use Nx to wire up enter project dependencies during development.
+Following the Nx convention, they are divided into "apps" and "libs".

 There is a many-to-many relatioship between applications and modules, and modules can use other modules.
-Lerna wires up the dependencies using symlinks.

-### 4 Layers / bins

-A family of applications is divided in to many modules, which are then organized into 4 layers / bins:

-* Applications
-* Top-level features (which should be lazy loaded - TODO)
-* Modules used by both features, and by server code
-* Server(s)
+In addition, there is a "servers" directory intended to contain one or more server-side example code bases that support the Angular example.
+These are not managed using Nx, which is Angular specific.
+However, in a sprawling set of related servers and libraries, Lerna could be used too much the same effect.

 ### Example application